 - Water filter: Replace every 6 months

-- Smart system updates: Check quarterly via Home Connect app
+- Smart system updates: Check periodically via the Home Connect app

 - Custom panels: Clean according to panel material (wood, stainless, custom)

-- Touch controls: Clean carefully with soft, slightly damp cloth
+- Touch controls: Clean carefully with a soft, slightly damp cloth

 Annual Professional Service Recommended: Thermador recommends annual preventative maintenance inspections for commercial-style units and integrated models.